Upper Counterfactual Confidence Bounds: a New Optimism Principle for Contextual Bandits

 \section{Conclusion and future directions}

-In this paper we propose $\texttt{UCCB}$, a simple generic principle to design optimistic algorithms in the presence of large context spaces.
-Key ideas underlying \texttt{UCCB} include: 1) confidence bounds in policy space rather than in action space; and 2) the potential function perspective that explains the power of optimism in the contextual setting.
+In this paper we propose $\texttt{UCCB}$, a simple generic principle to design optimistic algorithms in handling general function classes and large context spaces.
+Key components of \texttt{UCCB} include: 1) building confidence bounds in policy space rather than in action space; 2) the potential function perspective that explains the power of optimism in the contextual setting; and 3) the natural extension to a unified framework for infinite-action general contextual bandits.
 We present the first optimal and efficient optimistic algorithm for realizable contextual bandits with general function classes.
 Besides the traditional finite-action setting, we also discuss the infinite-action setting and provide the first solutions to many interesting models of practical interest.

 Moving forward, there are many interesting future directions that may leverage the ideas presented in this work.
 The principle of optimism in the face of uncertainty plays an essential role in reinforcement learning.
 Currently the majority of existing provably efficient algorithms are developed for the ``tabular" case, and their regret scales with the cardinality of the state space.
-However, empirical reinforcement learning problems typically have a large state space and rely on function approximation \cite{jiang2017contextual}.
+However, empirical reinforcement learning problems typically have a large state space and rely on function approximation \citep{jiang2017contextual}.
 Motivated by this challenge, a natural next step is to adapt the \texttt{UCCB} principle to reinforcement learning problems with large state space.
 This paper can be viewed as an initial step towards this goal, as the contextual MAB problem is a special case of episodic reinforcement learning where the episode length is equal to one.
 Within the scope of bandit problems, \texttt{UCB}-type algorithms are often the ``meta-algorithms" for many complex formulations when there is no contextual information.
-Since \texttt{UCCB} improves over \texttt{UCB}-type algorithms in several fundamental contextual settings, this work may be a building block to combine contextual information and function approximation with more complex formulations such as Gaussian process optimization \cite{srinivas2009gaussian}, bandits with long-term constraints \cite{badanidiyuru2013bandits}, and bandits in non-stationary environments \cite{garivier2008upper}.
+Since \texttt{UCCB} improves over \texttt{UCB}-type algorithms in several fundamental contextual settings, this work may be a building block to combine contextual information and function approximation with more complex formulations such as Gaussian process optimization \citep{srinivas2009gaussian}, bandits with long-term constraints \citep{badanidiyuru2013bandits}, and bandits in non-stationary environments \citep{garivier2008upper}.
 We leave these directions to future work.